NiallxD/NatureWithNiall/src/site/notes/2.0 - 📝 Blog Posts/2.2 - 🌱 Nature/Photographic Life List.md

 The categories below are not intended to be taxonomic in nature, more rough groupings based on what feels right.
 The location and date are those of the photo presented and not the first sighting.
 All animals are wild, nothing captive here apart from the odd escapee which has become established (e.g., parakeets and wood duck in the UK).

-This list sits at **263** species so far but is still missing the majority of my plant and fungi observations!
+This list sits at **270** species so far but is still missing the majority of my plant and fungi observations!
 I'll keep updating this list.
 My full bird life list can be found here

 >[!NEW] Recent Updates
->I recently added the Common Crossbill (June 2024) and Red-legged Partridge (May 2024) - 02 June 2024
+>I recently added the Common Seal, Manx Shearwater, Twite, Ruddy Turnstone, Dunlin, Common Gull, and Northern Wheatear - 11 June 2024

 ## Jump Links